Fast track your treatment

 Results will usually be sent to the doctor who referred you within two days of your CT scan.

 CT scan costs are covered by most medical insurance policies, but please check with your insurer first.
-If you are paying for your own treatment the cost of the procedure will be explained and confirmed in writing when you book the operation.
+If you are paying for your own treatment the cost of the procedure will be explained and confirmed in writing when you book the procedure.
 Ask the hospital for a quote beforehand, and ensure that this includes the surgeon’s fee, the consultant radiologist’s fee and the hospital charge for your procedure.